The Interior Designer Market Is Potentially Lucrative for Artists

 Guest post by Dick Harrison

 Are Interior Designers on your prospect list?
-If one of your objectives, aside from becoming “famous” and sought after by top galleries and serious collectors, is to sell the wonderful art you create, you should consider the following stat provided by the Department of Labor: In 2008, there were 6,600 Art Galleries in the US and 71,700 Interior Designers.
+If one of your objectives, aside from becoming “famous” and sought after by top galleries and serious collectors, is to sell the beautiful art you create, you should consider the following stat provided by the Department of Labor: In 2008, there were 6,600 Art Galleries in the US and 71,700 Interior Designers.

-Though the number of galleries and design firms has probably taken a “hit” because of the poor economy, where do you think you are most likely to make a sale if you haven’t already established a base of buyers or a “famous name”?
+Though the number of galleries and design firms has probably taken a “hit” because of the weak economy, where do you think you are most likely to make a sale if you haven’t already established a base of buyers or a “famous name”?

 Selling art to this lucrative market requires an understanding of how an Interior Designer perceives the artwork he or she must usually purchase to complete a design job for a client.